infracost/docs/docs/infracost_cloud/finops_policies.md

 The [cloud cost optimization formula](https://www.infracost.io/blog/cloud-cost-optimization-formula/) has a *usage* and a *unit price* that contributes to your cloud bill.
 The usage component of that formula is fully dependent on engineering teams taking action to change the usage, whereas the unit price can be done in a centralized manner via FinOps tasks such as purchasing reserved instances.

 Tackling waste requires engineering involvement at every level.
-FinOps policies gives you a way to prioritize, organize, and fix issues at the source.
+FinOps policies give you a way to prioritize, organize, and fix issues at the source.
 It's more than just reporting waste; it empowers engineers to take direct action in *their* workflows.

 FinOps policies make waste reduction of the usage a team-wide, actionable process.
 No meetings or Jira tickets, just a streamlined approach to cut unnecessary costs from day one.